-When I’m making Deviled Eggs for a buffet table, I think perhaps they are a bit old-fashioned and outdated.
-Then, when the party is over, the Deviled Egg platter is always empty.
+When I’m making deviled eggs for a buffet table, I sometimes think perhaps they are a bit old-fashioned and outdated.
+Then, when the party is over, the deviled egg platter is always empty!

-Slice the cooled peeled eggs in half lengthwise.
+Once all the eggs are peeled, slice them in half lengthwise.

-Using a spoon or a fork, gently remove the yolks from the whites and place them in a bowl.
+Using a spoon or a fork, gently remove the yolks from the whites and place the all the yolks in a bowl.
 Set the whites on your serving dish.

-Add ¼ cup of mayonnaise, 1 ½ Tablespoons of mustard, and a sprinkle of salt and pepper to the egg yolks.
+To make the filling, mix together the 6 yolks, add ¼ cup of mayonnaise, 1 ½ Tablespoons of mustard, and a sprinkle of salt and pepper.

 With a fork, mix all of this together until it’s smooth.
 Taste it to make sure it doesn’t need more salt.